Last Updated: December 29, 2021

 Those of us interested in community development tend to sympathize with the poor and downtrodden anyway.
 It feels like a conflict when we see good things happening in the neighborhood, only to notice a few months or years later the negative effects on those who were living there already.

-In our book, an aggressive program to prevent displacement can be successful in what otherwise might be a gentrification situation with lots of negative impacts on the poor.
+In our opinion, an aggressive program to prevent displacement can be successful in what otherwise might be a gentrification situation with lots of negative impacts on the poor.

 The most obvious way to accommodate both lower and higher incomes together is to allow increasing density, either through a higher occupancy rate or redevelopment.

 In other words, it's wonderful if a neighborhood can become the poster child for mixed income housing and cultural diversity.

 It's hard to do because many of the new residents probably grew up in households with some racist undertones, or at least very class-ist.
 When the "gentry" arrives, some of them are likely to take offense with more down-to-earth grocery stores, liquor stores, fried chicken places, and unfamiliar entertainment and shopping options.

 2. Immediately inventory the available affordable multi-family housing units and talk with their owners about how the current general price structure can be preserved, at least in part.

 Determine if they need assistance to keep their buildings affordable and in good repair so they will not be so attractive to developers, and if so, see if they will be eligible for any Community Development Block grant or other government funding.